electron-react-boilerplate/docs/docs/internals.md

 The scripts are the following:

-- `check-build-exists.js`: Check of the main and renderer processes have been built.
+- `check-build-exists.js`: Check if the main and renderer processes have been built.
 These processes must be build before running E2E tests
 - `check-node-env.js`: Assert that `NODE_ENV` is the expected value.
 Throw if assertion fails
 - `check-port-in-use.js`: Finds a free port if default port for ERB is in use